JonathanShrek/PersonalSite/content/posts/recommended-computers-324/index.md

 ## Gaming Desktops

-Let's start with one of the most common computer purchase questions that I get asked, "Should I buy this pre-built gaming pc??".
-I'm not the biggest fan of pre-built gaming PC's just because I feel you can get more for your money by just building your own.
-Let's take a look at just a few pre-built gaming desktops and compare those with a few custom build options.
+Let's start with one of the most common computer questions that I get asked, "Should I buy this pre-built gaming pc??".
+The answer is no. More often than not you can get more bang for your buck by just building your own.
+By building your own gaming PC you can also get exactly what you want, and you don't have to settle for things like you might have to with a pre-built gaming PC.

-Of course, it all comes down to what you want in your setup.
-If you want to game at 4k resolution and maintain 60fps then you will obviously need a much beefier setup than if you were just wanting to game at 1080p at 30fps.
-For the sake of simplicity, I will just focus on a basic 1080p 60fps+ gaming PC.

-*insert image*
+A good site to piece together your own gaming PC build is [PcPartPicker](https://pcpartpicker.com/).

 ## Basic Desktops